-And every advance in hardware efficiency is canceled out by inefficiencies in software, so that everything is barely performant enough, all the time, and gobbles up any and all energy we have available to give it.
+And why is every company and organization is duplicating each other’s work because almost none of the work is shared?
+And why is every advance in hardware efficiency is canceled out by inefficiencies in software, so that everything is barely performant enough, all the time, and gobbles up any and all energy we have available to give it?

 What a waste of human labor.
-It is all working – kinda – in that humanity is churning out software and solving problems and making money.
-But it can’t be ideal.
-This human race of ours is spending too much of its human effort to make software — software that doesn’t work very well and doesn’t do very much — slowly.
+It is all working, kinda_, in that humanity is churning out software and solving problems and making money.
+But it’s not working well.
+Humanity is spending too much of effort to make software that doesn’t work very well and doesn’t do very much slowly.

 If you work in the industry this should all be obvious.
 If you write code and don’t feel like most of your time is wasted dealing with problems that shouldn’t exist in the first place, I don’t know what to tell you.
 It’s really bad.